chainwayxyz/citrea-docs/users/configurable-setup.md

 SKIP_GUEST_BUILD=1 make build-release
 ```

-This may take from 5 to 15 minutes.
+This step may take several minutes or more, depending on your hardware.

 If you want to see proving (optional), remove the `SKIP_GUEST_BUILD` flag and run the following first: